 - For Plan A: Satisfactory completion of a thesis and an oral examination by a 3-member faculty committee.

 - For Plan B: Presentation of a portfolio consisting of 2 seminar papers and satisfactory completion of an oral examination based on them by a 3-member faculty committee.
+Submission deadline: Week 14 of the semester in which you wish to finish.

 Graduate Division has degree requirements that all programs must follow.
 You should read them carefully.